 How long does it take to see success with OpenCRM?

 You can start seeing measurable improvements in team efficiency within the first 30 to 90 days of implementation.
 Initial success often comes from automating a specific process, such as lead capture on your website or automated follow-up reminders.
-As your data becomes cleaner and your team grows more confident with the system, the return on investment increases through better customer retention and clearer sales forecasting.

 Can I use OpenCRM if my team is not tech-savvy?